Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths

+\textbf{Usefulness of combining the two data sources} We repeated the analysis using only the LinkedIn data, and show in Figure \ref{fig:comp_s2_g0} the posterior distribution of $\gamma^0$ per organization.
+Notice that for many groups, the posterior distribution is very different, which shows that using only the LinkedIn data leads to bias.
+Similar effects were observed for other parameters of interest.
+It is not possible to perform inference using only the trace data: the model parameters are not identifiable, and the MCMC algorithm therefore does not converge.

-The posterior of the odds ratio for women versus men can be found in Figure 6 as a way to summarise interest parameters for model 2.
-A distribution on the right means we have grounds to think women have a higher chance of leaving for the private sector than men, and vice-versa.
-A distribution centered on 1 indicates we should remain indecisive on the matter.
+\textbf{Interaction with gender} We now consider the effect of the gender covariate.
+Figure 6 displays the posterior distribution of the odds ratio of $\gamma^0$ for women versus men.
+A distribution shifted to the right indicates that women have a higher probability of leaving for the private sector than men, and vice-versa when shifted to the left.
+A distribution centered on 1 indicates no significant gender effect.

-Not all organizations have the same profile of differentiated practices between men and women, but a broad conclusion can nonetheless be inferred: women have less chance than men to leave for the private sector.
+Not all organizations have the same profile of differentiated practices between men and women, but a broad conclusion can nonetheless be inferred: women have a lower probability than men to leave for the private sector.
 For certain organizations, the difference is strong and identifiable: Cour des Comptes, Inspection of Administration, Inspection of Social Affairs (odds ratios below 0.7).
 The difference is smaller but still observable for Inspection of Finances, Préfets, and Diplomats.
-The situation is undecided for Conseil État and the Statistical Office, the latter suggesting a small positive effect on the side of women.
-Treasury here stands out in terms of uncertainty (as there are less than 200 individuals to work on and a small proportion of women), but the side of the effect would be rather positive for women.
+The situation is undecided for Conseil État and the Statistical Office, the latter suggesting a small effect of women having a lower probability of leaving.
+Treasury here stands out in terms of uncertainty (as there are fewer than 200 individuals to work on and a small proportion of women), but the evidence tends to point at a higher probability of leaving for women.